rotcivDev/my_studies/readme.md

 # My studies

-Repository intended for recording studies of books, courses, articles or any technological experimentation
+Repository intended for recording studies of books, articles and any technological experimentation